Click here for your FREE ebook: The SPARREW One-Year Anniversary Ebook!

 10. Where can we find some of your work online?

-11. What advice do you have for other aspiring writers thinking of taking the leap of getting their work published?
+11. What advice do you have for aspiring writers thinking of taking the leap of getting their work published?

 12. What are your final thoughts about being a writer?